rocketacademy/marketing-website/src/pages/basics/index.md

       name: MICHAEL ALBANO
       position: Co-Head of Bootcamp
 admissions:
-  heading: Admission & Tuition
+  heading: Admission and Tuition
-  sidebarlabel: Admission & Tuition
+  sidebarlabel: Admission and Tuition
   subheading: No math or coding background required, just a computer with internet, webcam and passion!
   cardheading: Free Limited time only
   prevcost: $S999